geokyr/diploma-thesis/docs/dataset.md

 ### Vehicle Classes

 The simulation includes only passenger cars, excluding other vehicle types such as buses, trucks (HDV/LDV), and motorcycles.
-According to data from the Hellenic Statistical Authority (ELSTAT), the Greek vehicle fleet composition shows that buses and trucks each represent approximately 3-5% of registered vehicles, while motorcycles account for a more substantial proportion (approximately 10-15% in urban areas).
+According to data from the Hellenic Statistical Authority (ELSTAT), the Greek vehicle fleet composition shows that buses and trucks each represent approximately 3-5% of registered vehicles, while motorcycles account for a more substantial proportion (approximately 15% in urban areas).

-Despite the relatively higher representation of motorcycles in Athens traffic, they were excluded from the simulation for the following reasons:
+Despite the relatively higher representation of motorcycles in Athens traffic, all of the above classes were excluded from the simulation for the following reasons:

 1. **Behavioral Heterogeneity:** Motorcycles exhibit significantly different driving behaviors compared to passenger cars, including lane-splitting, different acceleration profiles, and distinct gap-acceptance patterns.
 Modeling these behaviors would require separate vehicle type configurations and validation procedures.